-Skilled migrants are attracted to Tasmania because of the state's enviable lifestyle, career opportunities, affordable housing, and reputable schools and world class university.
+Tasmania's skilled migration program is for people wanting to move to the state who have a skill that we need.
+Skilled migrants are attracted to Tasmania because of the state's enviable lifestyle, career opportunities, affordable housing, and reputable schools and a globally recognised university.

-The Tasmanian Government actively pursues skilled and business migrants in recognition of the significant contribution migrants make to Tasmania’s economy and its cultural diversity.
+The Tasmanian Government actively pursues skilled and business migrants in recognition of the significant contribution migrants make to Tasmania’s economy and cultural diversity.

 Prospective skilled migrants can apply to the Department of State Growth for a Tasmanian Government state nomination.

-- Applicants receive priority processing at the DIBP, speeding up the time it takes to be issued a visa.
+State nomination applicants nominated by the Tasmanian Government receive priority visa processing by the Department of Immigration and Border Patrol, speeding up the time it takes to be issued a visa.

-- State nominations have no occupation ceilings and once you are nominated in SkillSelect you can immediately apply for a visa.
+State nominations have no occupation ceilings and once you are nominated in SkillSelect you can immediately apply for a visa.

 More occupations to choose from

 Applicants for state nominated visas have more occupations to choose from.
 Overseas applicants with no employment offers from Tasmania have access to the Tasmanian Skilled Occupations List (TSOL) and all other applicants have access to the Migration (IMMI 18/007: Specification of Occupations and Assessing Authorities) Instrument 2018.